 - Kuzco lighting fixtures in kitchen

-A size appropriate first floor addition was added onto the back of the home allowing for a cozy ensuite for Dad and a striking kitchen and laundry room that truly pays homage to our clients wonderful sense of style.
+Our client decided to break this project into a two phases.
+For the first phase, we focused on getting the interior spaces safe and comfortable for Dad and daughter.
+Phase II was all about the exterior updates.
+The result is a size-appropriate first floor addition added onto the back of the home which allows for a cozy ensuite for Dad and a striking kitchen and laundry room that truly pays homage to our client’s wonderful sense of style.
 Finally, Chris Loveland from Ethan Allen Furniture worked with our clients to add pieces to truly make this home the perfect place for two generations.
 Coming home again can be challenging, but with the right plan it can be fabulous!